 Don’t forget to add in a plastic sleeve at the back of the planner to place all your gift receipts.
 They are handy to have at easy reach in case somebody needs to return something.

-That’s the new look for The Organised Housewife 2016 Christmas Planner.
 I mentioned it has 70+ pages, but you don’t need to print them all.
-This planner is not intended to be printed back to back, which allows you to print multiple copies of particular pages or not print certain pages at all, it is a planner that you can adapt to suit you.
+This planner is not intended to be printed back to back, which allows you to print multiple copies of particular pages or not print certain pages at all.
+It is a planner that you can adapt to suit you.